KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - Touch Module.md

 warning

- Support connecting to P0, P1, P13, etc.`<br />`When programming, pay attention to keep the interface consistent with the actual.
+ Support connecting to P0, P1, P13, etc.
+When programming, pay attention to keep the interface consistent with the actual.

 ## Blocks - Function Description